 The End Result

 This school year, after getting hand-me-downs from three families, I was able to fill my boys’ drawers without spending any money on clothes!
-I did buy my older son two pairs of shoes (one of which was a brand-new pair of awesome green Converse at the Consignment Shop, $6 bucks for the win) and my younger son one pair of shoes (super sturdy from LL Bean, using a Christmas gift card).
-Thanks to the generosity of local friends, we were able to outfit our boys while spending minimal amounts of money.
+I did buy my older son two pairs of shoes (one of which was a brand-new pair of awesome green Converse at the Consignment Shop, $6 bucks for the win, which I actually bought with store credit) and my younger son one pair of shoes (super sturdy from LL Bean, using a Christmas gift card).
+Thanks to the generosity of local friends, we were able to outfit our boys while spending virtually nothing.

 You might think, after reading this post, that our kids look like ‘80s movies nerds or something, with high-water pants and mis-matched sweater vests.
 Au contraire.
 My kids dress better than Mr. ThreeYear and me.
 Take a look at a few of these pictures that I forced them to model for (pro tip: bribe them with Girl Scout Cookies).
 They look pretty spiffy, if I do say so myself: